be_ixf;ym_202312 d_03; ct_150

 2. Diversification

-Low correlation with traditional credit asset classes can improve portfolio diversification.
-Private credit has historically had a low correction to investment investment grade bonds and have been negatively correlated to U.S. Treasuries.
+Low correlation with traditional credit asset classes can help to improve portfolio diversification.
+Private credit has historically had a low correlation to investment grade bonds and the asset class has been generally negatively correlated to U.S. Treasuries.

-Loans made to private companies typically have floating rates, meaning their interest rates adjust as market interest rates rise or fall.
+Loans made to private companies typically are floating rate instruments meaning their interest rates adjust as market interest rates rise or fall.

 4. Stability in Difficult Markets

 Private credit strategies demonstrated resiliency throughout the pandemic.
 This may be the result of the two features of these types of loans.
-They are typically senior secured loans that are at the top of a company’s capital stack, and have recourse to the company’s assets in the event of default.
-The lender also has the ability to specific covenants on the loan that give the lender a degree of control.
+They are typically senior secured loans and are at the top of a company’s capital stack and they have recourse to the company’s assets in the event of default.
+The lender also has the ability to add specific covenants on the loan that provide the lender with a degree of control.

 Thanks for visiting.